After completing this study unit you will be able to:

 - Describe the location, relations, and functions of the pituitary gland.

-- Appreciate the structure and functions of the hypophyseal portal system.
+- Appreciate the structure and functions of the vascular and neural hypothalamohypophyseal pathways.

 The pituitary gland, also known as the hypophysis, is a small, ovoid structure, situated in the sella turcica of the sphenoid bone.
 Although it is relatively small (weighing only about 0.5g) it is considered to be the ‘master’ gland of the endocrine system.
 This is primarily due to the fact that it controls the activity of other endocrine glands in the body and consequently has many vital functions and roles in metabolism, growth, sexual maturation, reproduction, blood pressure and many other vital physical functions and processes.

-The pituitary gland is comprised of two main lobes:
+The pituitary gland is comprised of two main components:

 Both parts of the pituitary have distinct connections and functions.
 The anterior lobe is the hormone-producing area (‘adeno-’ = gland (Gr.)), therefore the majority of the pituitary hormones get produced here.
 In contrast, neurohypophysis doesn't produce hormones, but rather stores and releases hormones produced by certain areas of the hypothalamus.